aleppard/argus/README.md

 directly:

 * Enhanced privacy.
-* Increased performance for queries that can be performed locally.
+* Increased performance for queries especially those that can be performed locally.
 * Reduced reliance on network access.
 Locally performed queries do not require network access.